-Iain J. MacMillan is an Associate in Lozano Smith’s Los Angeles Office.
+Iain J. MacMillan is Senior Counsel in Lozano Smith’s Los Angeles Office.
 He assists the firm’s public agency clients, focusing on a wide-variety of local government issues, and his practice is concentrated on land use and zoning, code enforcement, medical marijuana, Brown Act and Public Records Act compliance, conflicts of interest, risk management, procurement, labor and employment, utilities, transportation, and education.

 Mr. MacMillan advises city councils, school boards, commissions, city managers, and departments on a myriad of legal and quasi-legal issues under the applicable municipal code, city policies, board policies, and state and federal laws.
 He is experienced in drafting and preparing legal documents, including city ordinances/board policies and resolutions, memoranda to city councils/school boards and staff, Public Record Act responses, contracts, and opinion letters.